- Hypothyroidism (underactive thyroid) occurs when the thyroid gland does not make enough thyroid hormone.

-The most common cause of hypothyroidism in Australia is Hashimoto's disease, or thyroiditis.
-This is an autoimmune disease, which occurs when the body’s immune cells attack the thyroid gland.
+- The most common cause of hypothyroidism in Australia is the autoimmune disease, Hashimoto's disease.

-Hypothyroidism can develop over many years without showing any symptoms.
-When symptoms do appear, they may be quite varied and can include:
+Hypothyroidism (underactive thyroid) can develop over many years without showing any symptoms.
+When symptoms do appear, they may vary from person to person.

 - weight gain